BestTimesToVisit.com Logo

 packing

 Pack layers, even in summer!
-The Troodos Mountains are significantly cooler than the coast, especially in the evenings.
-Bring a light jacket or fleece, comfortable walking shoes for exploring villages and hiking trails, and don't forget sunscreen and a hat as the sun is still strong at higher altitudes.
+The Troodos Mountains are significantly cooler than the coastal areas, especially in the evenings.
+A light jacket or fleece is a must, and comfortable walking shoes are crucial for exploring villages and hitting the numerous hiking trails.
+Don't forget sunscreen and a hat, as the sun can still be strong at higher altitudes.

 culture